harryhorton/node-nmap/README.md

 * osAndPortScan - Scans for open ports as well as NMAP gathered OS information.

 ## Usage

+runNmap is the core function of the package, which accepts a command, success callback, and failure callback.
+All other commands accept onSuccess and onFailure functions as the last 2 parameters passing either the data, or error.

 ```javascript
 var nmap = require('node-nmap');